shunyeka/mongo_queue/README.md

 ### Change Log:

+#### v0.0.6

+- Added sleep and state feature while releasing a job.
+This provides a way to not pickup job until provided seconds and store state for long running jobs.

 #### v0.0.5

 - Added depends_on feature.
 You can create dependency between jobs by supplying depends_on[] with previously created job ids.